tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
 Now we can try transforming the response variable.
-The horizontal axis is in the original scale, but what changed is the axis of the vertical scale.
+The horizontal axis is in the original scale, but what changes is the axis of the vertical scale.

 Indeed, we can observe a different pattern now.
 But it's still not in good shape.
 We cannot approximate it with a straight line reasonably well.
 <!-- #endregion -->